iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.3.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.ascent.phr 2 reviews"/>
 </p>

+> I liked this app.
+I've been using it for a while with no problems but the latest updates have rendered it useless as I can't even login anymore.
+It doesn't recognise my credentials at all.
+It's been like this for a month or 2 now...<br> :date: __2021-07-06 14:50:44__

 > Slow, Unrealiable<br> :date: __2021-06-18 11:44:19__

 > Did like the app, but suddenly it doesn't work at all for the last month.
 Can't log in with either biometrics or password.
 So have to use the website.
 And the worst thing is I have had no response from the company at all.<br> :date: __2021-06-14 23:02:24__